 But let me tell you everything about it, and all you’ll need to know when you plan your 5 days Da Nang itinerary.
+Before we start, let me remind you not to travel without insurance.
+I always recommend SafetyWing.
+Their specialized insurance solutions are crafted to meet the specific challenges of international travel and work, making them the go-to choice for those living a borderless lifestyle.

 This post contains affiliate links.
 This means if you click on the link and purchase the item, I will receive an affiliate commission at no additional cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about it on our disclosure page here.